“I’m bad at saving money”. “Saving money is too hard”. “I don’t know how to save”. Sound familiar?

 Disciplining yourself to save is hard.
 But that doesn’t mean you should just throw it all to the wind and carelessly kiss it goodbye.
 Especially because you KNOW it’s something you should be doing.
 And that if you don’t, it will definitely catch up with you later – probably when you’re three kids deep, drowning in mortgage repayments and debt and crying yourself to sleep every night.

 But saving is a serious business.
 Findings from a study by the Financial Planning Association found that not saving enough money was the biggest life regret of Australians across all generations.
 Yep, the biggest.

 So if you have a bad habit of, ahem, “accidentally” spending your savings before you mean to, here are a few simple tricks to start saving money.

-You keep promising yourself that you’ll stash a little extra money away into your savings next pay cycle, but somehow it never happens.
+You keep promising yourself that you’ll stash a little extra money away into your savings next pay cycle, but mysteriously it never happens.
 Sound familiar?

 The problem is that by the time you’ve paid for everything else – rent, groceries, utilities, a few dinners out – there’s usually not enough left over to add to your savings until the next paycheck comes in.
 And so the vicious cycle continues.
 Rinse, repeat.